Links on Android Authority may earn us a commission. Learn more.

 Once the GPU completes a frame, these two buffers swap roles: The Secondary buffer becomes the Primary and the former Primary now becomes the Secondary.
 The game then has the GPU render a new frame in the new Secondary buffer.

 Here’s the problem.
 Buffer swaps can happen at any time.
 When the display signals that it’s ready for a refresh and GPU sends a frame over the wire (HDMI, DisplayPort, VGA, DVI), a buffer swap may be underway.
 After all, the GPU is rendering faster than the display can refresh.
-As a result, the display renders part of the first completed frame stored the old Primary, and part of the second completed frame in the new Primary.
+As a result, the display renders part of the first completed frame stored in the old Primary, and part of the second completed frame in the new Primary.

 So if your view changed between two frames, the on-screen result will show a fractured scene: The top showing one angle and the bottom showing another angle.
 You may even see three strips stitched together as seen in Nvidia’s sample screenshot shown above.